 Flu is a serious infection that can result in severe complications.
 Nobody is safe from the flu.
 Your best means of defense against the flu is vaccination.

-Vaccination is provided free of charge.
+Vaccination is provided to our clients and is free of charge.

 Getting vaccinated against the flu means protecting yourself!